AJMansfield/Intelligence-Core-Public/ag5.md

 --------

 Marshall Barrera sat in an uncomfortable chair wearing an uncomfortable tie, and waited alongside the other twenty-some other men and women for Vice President Cohen and a few other cabinet members to arrive.
-Once they had, the meeting finally started anf the Cheif of Staff introduced the first item of bullshit.
+Once they had, the meeting finally started and the Cheif of Staff introduced the first item of bullshit.
-Marshall had long seen Sturgeon's Law in effect throught his life, but there was nowhere it applied more strongly than right here.
+Marshall had long seen Sturgeon's Law in effect throughout his life, but there was nowhere it applied more strongly than right here.
 The matter under discussion itself was irrelevant &mdash; to the people in this room, this was purely a chance for political maneuvering and intrigue.
 Still, he paid as much attention as he dared &mdash; this was his job after all; hopefully he might manage to keep them from making any _unusually_ stupid decisions.